nyaa8/package-version/README.md

 # 📦 package-version
-An Action to extract package version from package.json and export it to an environment variablea
+An Action to extract package version from package.json and export it to an environment variable

 ## 📖 Docs (kind of)